These Runners Will Make Your Dinner-Party Table Look Instantly Set

 Because table runners aren’t a functional aspect of tabletop, they could be any material or weave your heart desires.
-Lace, grasscloth, velvet, linen—it’s all great as long as you love the look of it.
+Lace, grasscloth, velvet, linen—they’re all great as long as you love the look.
 However, we do recommend washable fabrics for convenience.

 Because table runners are offered in such a wide variety of patterns and hues, we recommend owning a few.
 With a couple of solids and a great pattern in your linen closet, you’ll be ready for anything.

 Q: How do you know which runners and tablecloths to pair together?

 Our advice is to cast one as the star of the show and the other as a supporting actor.
 For example, if you have a bold floral tablecloth, consider selecting a runner in a solid that matches or complements a color found in the pattern.

 Q: Is it okay if my plates overlap with the edge of the runner?

 Yes, we actually prefer when something breaks the lines of a runner, as to not make it feel like a runway going down the middle of the table.

 Q: How do I DIY a table runner?

 DIYing a table runner is a great way to save money and get the dimensions exactly as you want, down to the centimeter.
 Just cut the fabric and sew a simple hem.
 If sewing is not your thing, stitch witchery will get the job done.
 And if you’re looking to make it even simpler, keep the edges unfinished.